Phoenix has the best hiking, trail running, and mountain biking opportunities.

 Safety First

 Of course, it’s crucial to be safe when enjoying the outdoors.
-Local rescue organizations have to rescue more than 200 hikers around Phoenix each year.
+More than 200 hikers around Phoenix each year need to be rescued.
 Whether you’re a native or a visitor, that isn’t a fate you want to experience.
-Take a few basic steps to keep from getting hurt and to prevent you from ending up on the news for being rescued (or worse).
+Take a few basic steps to keep from getting hurt and to prevent ending up on the news as a rescued victim (or worse).

 - Bring plenty of water.
 When you’ve finished half of your water, if you’re not yet halfway to your destination, turn around and head back the way you came.